The Frustration of Monumental Tasks of SMS Implementation

 The number one reason that aviation SMS fail is due to lack of leadership from the highest executive.
 If you don't have top management support, or you feel that you are losing it, then you will need to focus strongly on this most important element.

 How do you know you don't have top management support?

 - No recent affirmation of the CEO or President Commitment to Safety;

 - Reluctance to contribute to safety initiatives (safety meetings, newsletters, etc).

-Safety managers must have an excellent rapport with top management.
+Safety managers must have an excellent rapport with top management and especially the accountable executive.
 The entire organization must know that the boss supports you.
 One tactic is to be seen walking around the area of operations with the top dog.
 Be bold.
-Explain to top management that their time is valuable; however, a strongly visible display of top management support of the safety program is to be seen with the safety manager.
-Other managers and employees will see that the boss supports your efforts to implement the safety program.
+Explain to the accountable executive that their time is valuable; however, a strongly visible display of top management support of the SMS is to be seen with the safety manager.
+Other managers and employees will see that the boss supports your efforts to implement the SMS.

 Identify the Safety Champion